openedx/edx-documentation/en_us/open_edx_release_notes/source/CSMHE/CSMHE_overview.rst

-.. _Migrating CSMH:
+.. _CSMH Overview:

 ##########################################################################
-Overview of the ``courseware_studentmodulehistory`` Table Migration
+Overview of the ``courseware_studentmodulehistory`` Table
 ##########################################################################

-This topic provides background information about why a migration is needed.
+This topic provides background information about why a new database configuration is needed.

 .. contents::
    :local:
    :depth: 1

-For procedures about how to complete the upgrade for Open edX instances that are following the master version of the platform, see :ref:`Migrating CSMH`.
+For procedures about how to complete the upgrade for Open edX instances that are following master, see :ref:`CSMHE Migration Procedures`.

 ****************************************************************
 What Is the ``courseware_studentmodulehistory`` Table?